 Look at Your Blue Ridge Parkway Map

-The Blue Ridge Parkway is one of the few places that my loyal friend, Google Maps, has failed me; there is simply not enough cell phone service up in the mountains to rely on your iPhone to get you to where you want to go.
+The Blue Ridge Parkway is one of the few places that my loyal friend, Google Maps, has failed me.
+There is simply not enough cell phone service up in the mountains to rely on your iPhone to get you to where you want to go.
 I highly recommend doing some research and developing a rough itinerary before heading out into the Blue Ridge Mountains.
-Also, don’t forget to pick up a map of the parkway at a visitor center along the way and use it for your more impromptu explorations for a safe and fun road trip through Virginia’s Blue Ridge Parkway with kids.
+Pick up a map of the parkway at a visitor center along the way and use it to ensure for a safe and fun road trip.

-Parents know that getting out of the car to hike, bike, play or enjoy a museum is absolutely essential when bringing the kids along on a road trip.
-So, I have listed my favorite places in the region by their mile post (MP) on the Blue Ridge Parkway from north to south so families can make a plan to get out of the car and explore.
+Parents know that getting out of the car is absolutely essential when bringing the kids along on a road trip.
+My favorite places in the region are listed by mile post (MP) on the Blue Ridge Parkway from north to south so families can make a plan to get out of the car and explore.

 Wintergreen Resort – approximately one mile east the Parkway at MP 13.5

 Wintergreen Resort is certainly one of the best places for a family vacation up in the Blue Ridge Mountains during any season.
-Nestled high in the mountains, the views from the resort are some of the most spectacular in Virginia.
-With restaurants, children’s ski school and summer day camp programs, a nature center, and plenty of outdoor adventure activities to keep the teens busy, Wintergreen Resort is a place where everyone in the family can enjoy a true relaxing vacation.
-To top it all off, Wintergreen Resort is only minutes from the Blue Ridge Parkway so it the perfect place to be based as your family explores.
+The views from the resort are some of the most spectacular in Virginia.
+With restaurants, children’s ski school, summer day camp programs, a nature center, and plenty of outdoor adventure activities to keep the teens busy, Wintergreen Resort is a place where everyone in the family can enjoy a relaxing vacation.
+To top it all off, Wintergreen Resort is only minutes from the Blue Ridge Parkway so it the perfect base as your family explores.

 Crabtree Falls – 6 miles east of the Parkway at MP 27

-Crabtree Falls is one of the most rewarding hikes for families that I have experienced with my kids in Virginia.
-The bottom of the falls is only a short 5 minute walk from the parking lot along a paved path.
+Crabtree Falls is one of the most rewarding hikes for families that I have experienced in Virginia.
+The bottom of the falls is a short, 5-minute walk from the parking lot along a paved path.
 For those that would like to spend more time exploring, a trail rises steeply alongside the falls.
-There are five major cascades dropping a total distance of 1,200 feet making this the highest vertical-drop, cascading waterfall east of the Mississippi River.
+There are five major cascades dropping a total distance of 1,200 feet, making this the highest vertical-drop, cascading waterfall east of the Mississippi River.

 Natural Bridge – 15 miles west the Parkway at MP 61.6 or MP 63.7

-Virginia’s Natural Bridge is one of the United States oldest tourist destinations, popularized by it’s first owner, Thomas Jefferson, who built a guest cabin on the property.
-Since the late 1700s, this 215 foot high natural geological formation has been one of Virginia’s most iconic tourist destinations.
-Yes, it has become a bit commercialized over the years, but considering its place in our nation’s history and its inherent natural beauty, it should still be on the itinerary for any family visiting the area.
-I hope that my own kids remember their visit last fall the same way that my husband remembers his first visit with his grandparents decades ago.
+Virginia’s Natural Bridge is one of the United States oldest tourist destinations.
+It was popularized by it’s first owner, Thomas Jefferson, who built a guest cabin on the property.
+Since the late 1700s, this 215-foot natural geological formation has been one of Virginia’s most iconic tourist destinations.
+It has become a bit commercialized over the years, but considering its history and inherent natural beauty, it should still be on the itinerary of any family visiting the area.
+I hope that my kids remember their visit last fall the same way that my husband remembers his first visit with his grandparents decades ago.

 James River Visitor Center and Otter Creek – MP 56.0 – MP 63.7

-As your family drives along the Blue Ridge Parkway, you’ll want to be sure to spend an hour or two exploring the Otter Creek area.
-A 3.5 mile trail paralleling the parkway and Otter Creek connects the Otter Creek Campground with the James River Visitor Center; the trail has several access points along the Parkway.
+As your family drives along the Blue Ridge Parkway, be sure to spend an hour or two exploring the Otter Creek area.
+A 3.5-mile trail parallels the parkway and Otter Creek connects the Otter Creek Campground with the James River Visitor Center.
+The trail has several access points along the Parkway.
 Behind the James River Visitor Center, there are tables for picnicking alongside the James River and the entrance to an impressive pedestrian bridge running all the way across the river to an exhibit on canal locks on the southern shore.